-Organize & Use Your Dental Insurance
+Life Hack: Organize Your Dental Insurance

 Find a dentist

-The Find a Provider” tool on the Delta Dental website can help you find a dentist that meets your specific needs, such as a convenient location near your work or your child’s school, having evening and weekend hours, or specializing in treating kids.
+The Find a Provider tool on our website can help you find a dentist that meets your specific needs, such as a convenient location near your work or your child’s school, having evening and weekend hours, or specializing in treating kids.

-Get to know your coverage
+Study your coverage

 Once you know what procedures you may need and have a dentist in mind, it’s time to familiarize yourself with your dental insurance plan.